tusharojha/AnonymousChats/README.md

 Anonymous chat room, where no history will ever be created of your conversations.

-Developed in Node.JS using socket.io.
+Developed using Node.JS and Socket.io.

 ## Installing
 Clone the reposistory and use 'npm install' in cloned directory.